Lindsey MAE WILLIE

 Julia McIntyre-Smith is part Irish, part Musgamagw Dzawada'enuxw.
 She grew up in Yellowknife NT, but has many places that she calls home, Kingcome Inlet being the one that led her to her true passion, the land.
 She is an amateur hunter, beader, and drummer.
 For her, this cabin project created a connection to her family in Gwayasdums that she never felt before.

 Dorienne Prevost is a proud member of both the Kwickwasut'inuxw and Namgis Nations.
-She is a strong cultural leader spending her time cedar bark harvesting and weaving, traditional food harvesting, and button blanket making, all of which knowledge she shares with her beautiful young daughter.
-She has been contracted by her First Nation many times doing clam surveys and most recently, she took part in the building the split-cedar trapper's cabin.
+She is a strong cultural leader spending her time cedar bark harvesting and weaving, traditional food harvesting, and button blanket making; all of this knowledge she shares with her beautiful young daughter.
+She has been contracted by her First Nation many times to do clam surveys.
+Most recently, she took part in the building of the split-cedar trapper's cabin.

 This is Jenni Schine's second split-cedar cabin in the area; she built the first with Bill Proctor while documenting his life's history for her MA thesis and film, Listening to a Sense of Place (2012).
 As a sound artist and community-engaged researcher, Jenni will work with Lindsey Mae Willie as part of The Kingcome Collective to create a film and podcast series about the cabin project.
 Jenni has worked in Musgamagw Dzawada'enuxw territories since 2009, making Echo Bay one of her homes.
 She first came up to the Salmon Coast Field Station as a volunteer and now sits on the board.